Slope Calculator

 $$x=\frac{2}{3}=0.66666666666667$$

-The sketch demonstrates the corresponding line.
-In our case, the slope is positive, m>0, and we can see that the line is increasing – it goes up from left to right.
-We can also see that the line is rather steep since the inclination angle θ ≈ 72°.
+This sketch visually represents the corresponding line.
+In our example, the slope is positive, m>0, and we can clearly see that the line is increasing—moving upward from left to right.
+We can also observe that the line is quite steep, which perfectly aligns with our calculated inclination angle of θ ≈ 72°.